zhiwenh/delib/README.md

 <a name="Cli"></a>
 # Command Tool

 The command tool lets you interact with smart contracts both on and off the blockchain.
 It lets you compile and build Solidity contracts into a JavaScript file that you can then require.
 Then you can deploy the contract onto a blockchain and also execute methods and get event logs.
-It also allows you to create, unlock, and get the balance of your accounts.

 ### Set connection options and project paths
 The default connection and file path options are taken from the `delib.js` config file.
-Outside a project all project paths will be relative to where you're calling the command, and the RPC connection will default to localhost at port 8545.
-You can also specify connection options and paths as options.
-Non IPC commands will connect via RPC unless you specify an IPC option.
+Outside a project all project paths will be relative to where you're calling the command, You can also specify connection options and paths as options.

 | Options | Type | Description |
 | --- | --- | --- |